null

 What to Plant in Fall

 You might not think of fall as a great time for planting, but it is!
 The air is cool, the soil is warm, and your garden is just begging to put down new roots.
-There's less heat, fewer threats of disease and pests, and—for trees and shrubs—a chance to give roots a head start before showtime next spring.
-Ready to learn about all the cool things you can plant in fall?
+There's less heat, fewer threats of disease and pests, and a chance to give tree and shrub roots a head start before showtime next spring.
+Ready to learn about all the cool—including vegetables, annual and perennial flowers—you can plant in fall?
 You've got this!

 Vegetables

-Unless you live in a place like Arizona or Florida where seasonal changes don't mean much, the trick to a productive fall veggie and herb garden is to get the estimated first frost date for your region and then count back from there.
+Unless you live in a place like Arizona or Florida where seasonal changes don't mean much, the trick to a productive fall vegetable garden is to get the estimated first frost date for your region and then count back from there.
 Chinese cabbage, for instance, needs about 50 days until it's ready to harvest, so it should be planted about 2 months before your first frost date.
-To get a jumpstart on the season, consider planting strong, vigorous plants from Bonnie Plants® instead of waiting for a bunch of seeds to sprout.
+To get a jumpstart on the season, consider planting strong, vigorous plants from Bonnie Plants®.
 Also, you can experiment with hardy and semi-hardy cool season crops, such as kale and collard, which can survive a few nips of frost—and may even taste better because of them!

-Here's the most valuable tip of all: When you plant your veggies and herbs in Miracle-Gro® soils (think Miracle-Gro® Performance Organics® All Purpose Container Mix for pots, Miracle-Gro® Performance Organics® All Purpose In-Ground Soil for in-ground) and feed them with Miracle-Gro® plant food (Miracle-Gro® Performance Organics® All Purpose Plant Nutrition Granules is a great choice for fall edibles), you'll get an amazing harvest to carry you into the cooler months.
+When you plant your veggies and herbs in Miracle-Gro® soils (think Miracle-Gro® Potting Mix for pots, Miracle-Gro Organic™ Raised Bed & Garden Soil for in-ground) and feed them with Miracle-Gro® plant food (Miracle-Gro® Shake 'N Feed Tomato, Fruit & Vegetable Plant Food is a great choice for fall vegetables) you'll get an amazing harvest to carry you into the cooler months.
 Who says you can only load your table down with fresh food in summer?

 Herbs: cilantro*, chives*, parsley*, sage*, thyme*